To register a business name online in Nigeria is something that anyone who wants to start a reputable business must do.

 This establishes credibility and trust, as well as ensuring confidence.

-Furthermore, your investors or lenders will recognize that they are dealing with a business and will be willing to lend you money if additional terms and conditions are met.
+Your investors or lenders will recognize that they are dealing with a business and will lend you money if additional terms and conditions are met.

-Here are the steps to register your business name online in Nigeria:
+Here are the steps to register a business name online in Nigeria:

 1. Create an account through the e-Registration portal